TylerJang27/CellSimulation_cs308/README.md

  * **PredatorPrey2.xml**: a basic Predator-Prey simulation with some values specified
  * **PredatorPrey3.xml**: a basic Predator-Prey simulation with random values
  * **PredatorPrey4.xml**: a basic Predator-Prey simulation with parametrized random values
+ * **RockPaperScissors1.xml**: a basic Rock-Paper-Scissors simulation with all values specified
+ * **RockPaperScissors2.xml**: a basic Rock-Paper-Scissors simulation with some values specified
+ * **RockPaperScissors3.xml**: a basic Rock-Paper-Scissors simulation with random values
+ * **RockPaperScissors4.xml**: a basic Rock-Paper-Scissors simulation with parametrized random values
  * **Segregation1.xml**: a basic Segregation simulation with all values specified
  * **Segregation2.xml**: a basic Segregation simulation with some values specified
  * **Segregation3.xml**: a basic Segregation simulation with random values
- * **Segregation4.xml**: a basic Segregation simulation with parametrized random values

-In creating the XML configuration files, it is also important to know what not to include.
+ * **Segregation4.xml**: a basic Segregation simulation with parametrized random values In creating the XML configuration files, it is also important to know what not to include.
 The following XML files exhibit problems that may arise:
  * **BadFire.xml**: The grid_type attribute is outside the normal bounds of 0-3.
 It defaults to 3.
 The rate is also much larger than the allowed 1-10, so it defaults to 5.
 Lastly, an extraneous field called "dummy" is included, but ignored in the configuration process.
  * **BadGameOfLife.xml**: The grid is incomplete and also includes extraneous values.
 These are ignored, and any missing cells default to a value of 0.